Application Process for Connecticut River Academy

 At the Connecticut River Academy (grades 9 through 12) we typically have 130-140 seats available each lottery season.
 Most seats available are in our incoming grade 9 class.

-We understand that finding that perfect fit for your child is important, so we offer multiple ways to learn about Goodwin College Magnet Schools.
-Families can visit a RSCO fair, come to an open house, attend a parent information session, take a personal tour, or even shadow one of our current scholars — see our schedule of events for details.
+We understand that finding that perfect fit for your child is important, so we offer multiple ways to learn about Goodwin University Magnet Schools.
+Families can attend a virtual information session, speak one-on-one with an administrator about the school, or even shadow one of our current scholars — see our schedule of events for details.

 How to apply